a-bhimava/Watchman-Bot/README.md

 # 🎯 PM Watchman - Automated Job Discovery System

-**Get 150+ PM jobs delivered to your Telegram every 6 hours, automatically scored and filtered for your profile.**
+**Get 50-150+ PM jobs delivered to your Telegram every 6 hours, automatically scored and filtered for your profile.**

-A personalized job discovery system that finds Product Manager opportunities across LinkedIn, RSS feeds, and company career pages, then delivers only the most relevant matches to your Telegram bot.
+A personalized job discovery system that finds Product Manager opportunities from multiple LinkedIn RSS feeds and delivers the top 20 most relevant matches to your Telegram bot with a simple Apply/Dismiss interface.

 ## ✨ What You Get

-- 📱 **150+ jobs discovered every 6 hours** from your LinkedIn RSS feed
+- 📱 **50-150+ jobs discovered every 6 hours** from multiple LinkedIn RSS feeds
-- 🎯 **Top 20 highest-scoring jobs** delivered to Telegram
+- 🎯 **Top 20 highest-scoring jobs** delivered to Telegram in clean HTML format
-- 🏢 **Personalized for your target companies** (Stripe, Intuit, Mastercard, etc.)
+- 🏢 **Accurate company extraction** from job titles (no more "LinkedIn" as company name)
-- 💼 **Domain-specific optimization** (fintech, healthtech, consulting, startup)
+- 💼 **Simple 2-button interface** - Apply (opens job link) or Dismiss (deletes message)
-- 🔄 **Fully automated** - runs 24/7 on your computer
+- 🔄 **Fully automated** - runs 24/7 on your computer with 6-hour intervals
 - 🔒 **100% private** - your data stays on your machine

 ## 🚀 Quick Start (15 minutes)